 One of the important first steps considering development and changes in land use is to ask what features of the site support invertebrates and what invertebrates are likely to be there.
 Brownfield sites may be havens for invertebrates.

 It is not possible in this biodiversity plan to deal with all the groups of invertebrate, however we intend to have sections on butterflies, moths, and dragon / damselflies.
-In addition, two invertebrates are highlighted as priority species: the Glowworm and the White-Clawed Crayfish.
+In addition, two invertebrates are highlighted as priority species: Glowworm and White-Clawed Crayfish.

-Butterflies: Over 30 species of butterfly have been recorded in Barnsley.
+Butterflies.
+Over 30 species of butterfly have been recorded in Barnsley.

 Sites considered to be a priority for conservation for butterflies include

+Moths.
 Sites considered to be a priority for conservation for moths include